Manchester in 2019: A Lot to Look Forward to

 Chinese New Year

-Since the random disappearance of several Wings takeaways last year, us Mancunians have been in desperate search for a good old sweet and sour on our lunch break.
+Since the random disappearance of several Wings takeaways last year, us Mancunians have been in a desperate search for a good old sweet and sour on our lunch break.

 What better way to hunt one down, and throw off the shackles of a healthy January, than celebrating Chinese New Year on Tuesday 5th February.